-forklift or hoist with straps/slings 11mm wrench (provided)

-[NOTE: A socket set with ratchet wrench may speed assembly]

-4 and 5mm hex wrenches (provided) knife or wire cutter
+forklift or hoist with straps/slings 14mm wrench (provided) [NOTE: A socket set with ratchet wrench may speed assembly] 4mm hex wrench (provided) knife or wire cutter flat head screwdriver

-- 1. Remove the four screws and flat washers holding the machine to the pallet with an 11mm wrench, as shown in Figure 1. - 2.
+- 1. Remove the four screws and flat washers holding the machine to the pallet with a 14mm wrench, as shown in Figure 1. - 2.
 Place lifting straps through the two eyebolts at the top of the machine (Figure 2).
 Using a forklift or hoist, lift the machine off the pallet and into its desired location.
 The Dovetailer should be located in a dry area with sufficient lighting.
-Leave plenty of space around the machine for operations and routine maintenance work. - When the machine is situated, the eyebolts (Figure 2) can be left on the machine, or unscrewed and removed, if so desired.
-Be sure to retain the eye bolts for future use. - If desired, the Dovetailer can be further stabilized by securing it to the floor, using lag screws through the four holes at the bottom of the cabinet.
+Leave plenty of space around the machine for operations and routine maintenance work. - 3.
+If desired, the Dovetailer can be further stabilized by securing it to the floor, using lag screws through the four holes at the bottom of the cabinet. - 4.
+A group of cords holds the headstock secure to the machine frame to prevent it from moving during shipping.
+These cords should now be cut and removed (see Figure 3). - 5.
+Exposed metal areas of the dovetailer (such as the table, template bar, cylinder clamps, rods, etc.) have been factory coated with a protectant.
+This should be removed with a soft cloth dampened with kerosene or mineral spirits.
+Do not use an abrasive pad.
+Do not let solvent contact plastic or rubber parts as it may damage them.